 - 1. Knowing about the basics of the working of an industrial organization/ social welfare organizations. - 2.
-Experiencing direct FIELD WORK with the client systems and the management operations of the work of the setting. - 3.
-Integrating theoretical learning with the FIELD WORK. - 4.
+Experiencing direct practice with the client systems and the management operations of the work of the setting. - 3.
+Integrating theoretical learning with the practice. - 4.
 Exploring the possibilities and area for carrying out Research project to be carried out at the later stage of the course, and - 5.
 Experience self in the role of the professional worker.

-- 1. The learner must volunteer to locate a setting (own choice)about two or three Months in advance and explore the possibilities of a 4 week FIELD WORK learning FIELD WORK placement. - 2.
-The FIELD WORK learning setting should preferably have a professionally trained social worker on the team of a staff. - 3.
+- 1. The learner must volunteer to locate a setting (own choice)about two or three Months in advance and explore the possibilities of a 4 week practice learning practice placement. - 2.
+The practice learning setting should preferably have a professionally trained social worker on the team of a staff. - 3.
 The learner is to record the learning and submit comprehensive report(in the format provided by the department) at the beginning of the II academic year both to the department (compulsory) and to the setting (on requirement). - 4.
 Also, each student is expected to make a presentation on the placement experiencing before the class and faculty (in the format provided by the department). - 5.
 In the report a Joining & Completion certificate obtained from the agency has to be compulsorily Enclosed.